 Z-plasty is a surgical and cosmetic treatment first created by Charles-Pierre Denonvilliers, a French surgeon based in Paris.
 He first performed the operation on a lower lid ectropion on 1856.
-This operation is commonly done to as a plastic surgery technique to improve the function and appearance of a scar.
+This operation is commonly done as a plastic surgery technique to improve the function and appearance of a scar.

 Z-plasty is a useful technique because it lengthens the appearance of a scar.
 This ‘functional’ technique is most commonly used to heal the wound without any skin loss.
 Since the tissue is re-positioned, the skin gives the illusion that the area has substantially grown wider, depending on the position.